gvhconnect/go4wd-init_2/content/tech.md

       is at the vanguard of a legion of more secure, powerful  and adaptable tools that will revolutionize the face of business…  …and within 10 years, not 50!
+  - _bookshop_name: start
+    preheading: Technology is Core
+    heading: We use technology as a key pivot into the future.
+    text: >-
+      Deriving practical and near term benefits by levering technology is critical to business productivity and long term differentiation.
+    image_path: /images/bg/Data-Hall+.png
+    button:
+      text: Get started
+      url: /contact/
   - _bookshop_name: intro
     preheading: Experienced and Seasoned Professionals
     heading: >-